Significant Injuries and Liability

 Investigating Insurance Coverage

-After getting the $50,000 policy limits offer, I immediately requested a certified copy of the declarations page and the insurance policy for the applicable insurance policy.
+After getting the $50,000 policy limits offer, I immediately requested a certified copy of the declaration page and the insurance policy for the applicable insurance policy.
 When I received those materials, I reviewed the insurance policy language thoroughly and also noticed there were four total vehicles owned by the grandmother covered under the insurance policy.

 Arguing for Stacking Coverage